erictrimbs/Spendify/docs/milestone2.md

  - Bank Password
  - Account Number
  - Routing Number
 If an entry with the given username already exists, the command does not add the information and returns an error object.
+Clicking the "Register" button in the below image calls the `/registerUser` API:

 ![Register user image](../images/registerUser.png)